MordorsElite/Minecraft-Files/README.md

 A full list of all clients, mods, resource packs and shaders including all the original download links can be found in [this post](https://www.reddit.com/user/MordorsElite/comments/p5y2va/my_minecraftmods/?utm_source=share&utm_medium=web2x&context=3).

+To download the provided files, click `Code` and select `Download ZIP`.

 _Below you can find explantations for all the folders and files_

 # Client